Macil/deno_streaming_zip/README.md

 uncompressed or pre-compressed.
 Zip files are not generally conducive to being creating as a stream because the size of each (optionally compressed) item must be known before the item may be written into the zip file.
-(The zip file format does have an option for allowing zip files to be encoded as a stream, but zip files using that option are not decodeable as a stream, so this library does not support that.)
+(The zip file format does have an option to put sizes after file data to better allow zip files to be encoded as a stream, but zip files using that option are not decodeable as a stream, so this library does not support that.)